executablebooks/sphinx-book-theme/docs/reference/notebooks.md

   name: python3
 ---

-# Content with notebooks
+# Jupyter notebooks

 You can also create content with Jupyter Notebooks.
-The content for the current page is contained in a Jupyter Notebook in the `notebooks/` folder of the repository.
 This means that we can include code blocks and their outputs, and export them to Jekyll markdown.

 **You can find the original notebook for this page [at this address](https://github.com/jupyter/jupyter-book/blob/master/jupyter_book/book_template/content/features/notebooks.ipynb)**